youngsoul/UnmanagedBagsPlugin/README.md

 Usage:

     static hasUnmanagedBags = [cars: Car]

 Implies that the parent object has an 'id' property

 Implies the Car object has an 'ownerId' property

+The default values of 'id' and 'ownerId' can be changed as shown below.

     static hasUnmanagedBags = [animals:[parentFKPropertyName: "ownerFkId", childClass: Pet, parentKeyPropertyName="someId"] ]

 Allows to change some of the default values.